Evalir/book/src/reference/anvil/README.md

 `--no-rate-limit`
 &nbsp;&nbsp;&nbsp;&nbsp; Disables rate limiting for this node's provider.
 Will always override `--compute-units-per-second` if present. [default value= false]
+&nbsp;&nbsp;&nbsp;&nbsp; Useful on instances where the node that we're forking from does not rate-limit e.g when hosting a node on a cloud provider.
 &nbsp;&nbsp;&nbsp;&nbsp; See also, [Alchemy Ratelimits](https://github.com/alchemyplatform/alchemy-docs/blob/master/documentation/compute-units.md#rate-limits-cups)

 `--no-storage-caching>`